automatiko-io/automatiko-approval-task/README.md

 ###### Customize email templates

-In some situations users would like to constomize email that is being sent out to the approvers.
+In some situations users would like to customize email that is being sent out to the approvers.
 It is possible to be done by providing a templates of the emails via volumes mount.

-- Create your customised email template as an html file named `approval-email.html`
+- Create your customized email template as an html file named `approval-email.html`
 - Create config map with the html file from point 1

  ````